Civil Engineering Major

 UIC offers a wide range of scholarships and other forms of financial assistance.
 Some scholarships are designed for new students; others are open to continuing students.
 Learn more about these programs on our College scholarships page.

-Civil engineering majors in their own words Heading link
+Civil engineering majors and alumni in their own words Heading link

 Stephanie